 Please review the Mass guidelines on this page Before Registering.

-For the month of October, we will have Masses every weekend on Saturday at 4:30 pm at Holy Rosary and Sunday at 10:30 am at St. Hedwig.
+Weekend Masses are Saturday at 4:30 pm at Holy Rosary and Sunday at 10:30 am at St. Hedwig.
 Registration for weekend Masses opens at 9:00 am on the Monday prior and closes 1 hour before Mass (or before if seats are full).
 We ask that Monday and Tuesday registration continue to be reserved for parishioners of the parish at which the Mass will be celebrated.
 On Wednesday, Thursday and Friday, we invite members of any of our four parishes to register for the remaining seats.
 If a registration button does not appear below, please refresh your page or go to www.brownpapertickets.com/event/4762832.
-To register for a Mass at another parish, please go to that parish’s website.
+To register for a Mass at another parish, please go to that parish’s website or see the Mass Times page.

 Online Sign Up